enlightn/enlightn-docs/getting-started/usage.md

 A good practice would be to run Enlightn every time you are deploying code or pushing a new release.
 It is recommended to integrate Enlightn with your CI/CD tool so that it is triggered for every push or new release.

-Besides the automated CI checks, you might also want to run Enlightn on a regular frequency such as every week.
-This will allow you to monitor the dynamic analysis checks, which are typically excluded from CI tests.
+Besides the automated CI checks, you might also want to run Enlightn on a regular frequency using a scheduled console command as described [here](#scheduling-enlightn-runs).
+This will allow you to monitor the dynamic analysis checks, which are typically excluded from CI.